Sports Premium Funding

 Staff knowledge and skills are continually being upgraded due to access to training opportunities and through working with the sports coaches.
 As a result the teaching in PE has improved and the teachers have a better bank of ideas for delivering the PE curriculum.

-We hope, that through giving the children opportunities to be involved in different sports, that they will find a sport that they particularly enjoy and that they will continue to participate in once they leave Menheniot and that the enthusiasm that they have for sport and PE (evident in our November 2016 Survey) will continue.
+We hope, that through giving the children opportunities to be involved in different sports, that they will find a sport that they particularly enjoy and that they will continue to participate in once they leave Menheniot and that the enthusiasm that they have for sport and PE will continue.
 When discussing health and fitness with the children, they are able to explain all the components for a healthy lifestyle and know what they need to do in order to keep fit and healthy.
 We hope that they will continue to build upon this knowledge and understanding as they move into secondary education and beyond.